About Me

 Homebody is a therapeutic philosophy grounded in the belief that a different relationship with the body is possible.

 My approach is compassionate, trauma-informed, and creative.
-I integrate traditional talk therapy with art-based and relational practices to help clients explore emotion, build insight, and reconnect with their bodies in safe and meaningful ways.
-I work with families with children struggling with eating disorders, and individuals of any age.
+I integrate Family Based Treatment (FBT) and person-centered therapy with art-based and relational practices to help clients explore emotion, build insight, and reconnect with their bodies in safe and meaningful ways.

 Core Therapeutic Values